PUT-PTM/WAV_player/README.md

 3. SD Card formatted to FAT32

-4. module with speaker, amplifier for example LM386M and potentiometer
+4. module with speaker, amplifier for example LM386M and volume control

 5. module with at least 3 push buttons